Donuts7/NAO_Challenge/README.md

 ## Usage
 - Open Choreographe
-- In the main.py file, go to line 76 (the last one), where the main() function is called, change the port to match the one in Choreographe
+- In the main.py file, go to line 76 (the last one), where the main() function is called, change port to match the one in Choreographe
 - Run the main.py file and watch NAO dance :)